Are you ready to blast off with Jetpack? Great! This document will help you get started.

 - The latest version of WordPress.
 If you’re running version 2.7 or later, you should get a prompt in your WordPress dashboard asking you to upgrade.
 Click the link and follow the prompts to update to the latest version.
 If you’re using an even older version, or would prefer to update manually, you can download the latest version of WordPress from the WordPress.org downloads page.

-- A web host that uses PHP 5.
+- A web host that uses PHP 5.6 or above.
 Jetpack follows the WordPress host requirements.

 - A WordPress.com account.
 Sign up for one here.